 Breast Massage can be Used to Solve Breastfeeding Issues.

 'In Russia, there is a long tradition of hands-on techniques that continues in the present day and includes mothers turning to providers trained in hand expression and breast massage techniques to resolve breastfeeding complications including engorgement, plugged ducts, and mastitis.'(2)

-In the study (Effects of Breast Massage on Breast Pain, Breast-milk Sodium, and Newborn Suckling in Early Postpartum Mothers) breastfeeding mothers were given two 30-minute massage sessions during the first 10 days postpartum.
-These mothers experienced less breast pain, their babies breastfed more and their milk contained less sodium when compared to their counterparts who did not receive the massages.
+In the study (Effects of Massage on Breast Pain, Breast-milk Sodium, and Newborn Suckling in Early Postpartum Mothers), breastfeeding mothers were given two 30-minute massage sessions during the first ten days postpartum.
+These mothers experienced less breast pain, their babies breastfed more, and their milk contained less sodium when compared to their counterparts who did not receive the massages.

 'Breast massage may have effects on relieving breast pain, decreasing breast-milk sodium, and improving newborn suckling.
 Breast massage can be used to solve breast problems.'(3)

 When therapeutic breast massage is used during engorgement, it softens the breast tissue and loosens the milk; it is then easier for the baby to drain the breast more efficiently.